karthik2804/karthikganeshram.in/src/blog/posts/tech/grid-cards/index.md

 }
 ```

-Now that we have the entire component ready, it can be used to display latest posts or whatever one can imagine in the form of cards.
+Now that we have the entire component ready, it can be used to display the latest posts or whatever one can imagine in the form of cards.
 A couple of examples of the components with and without horizontal scrolling can be seen below.

 <video controls autoplay>
   <source src="/assets/images/card-scroll.webm" type="video/webm">